abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 SetPWM(byte channel, short on, short off)
 ```
 Set the PWM output on a single channel
-**Parameters:** channel - 1 to 16, on - time period 0 to 4095, off - time period 0 to 4095
+**Parameters:** channel - 1 to 16, on - period 0 to 4095, off - period 0 to 4095
 **Returns:** null

 ```
 SetPWMOnTime(byte channel, short on)
 ```
 Set the output on time on a single channel
-**Parameters:** channel - 1 to 16, on - time period 0 to 4095
+**Parameters:** channel - 1 to 16, on - period 0 to 4095
 **Returns:** null

 ```
 SetPWMOnTime(byte channel, short off)
 ```
 Set the output off time on a single channel
-**Parameters:** channel - 1 to 16, off - time period 0 to 4095
+**Parameters:** channel - 1 to 16, off - period 0 to 4095
 **Returns:** null

 ```
 SetAllPwm( on, off)
 ```
 Set the output on all channels
-**Parameters:** on - time period, off - time period
+**Parameters:** on - period 0 to 4095, off - period 0 to 4095
 **Returns:** null

 ```
 OutputEnable()
 ```
-Enable the output via OE pin.
+Enable the output via the OE pin.
 Only used when the OE jumper is joined.
 **Parameters:** null
 **Returns:** null

 ```
 OutputDisable()
 ```
-Disable the output via OE pin.
+Disable the output via the OE pin.
 Only used when the OE jumper is joined.
 **Parameters:** null
 **Returns:** null